luizpvas/explicit/README.md

 truth and the MCP server simply provides a tool-compatible interface.

 To build an MCP server, instantiate `::Explicit::MCPServer` and add the requests you wish to expose.
-It is important that the requests are compatible with MCP tool format spec, otherwise an error is raised.
-All params should be primitives such as `:string`, `:integer` or `:boolean`.

 The following methods are available:

 - `name(str)` - Sets the name of the MCP Server which is displayed in the MCP client.